 IT Hiring Slows in May

-The U.S. economy added only 200 IT jobs in May, compared with the 6,600 jobs added April.
+Employment slows for IT Professionals in May - the U.S. economy added only 200 IT jobs in May, compared with the 6,600 jobs added April.
 The numbers seem to follow those of the general economy which saw U.S. job growth fall sharply and the unemployment rate tick up to 8.2%, according to numbers out today from the Bureau of Labor Statistics.

 “Everybody is pulling back until after the election,” says Victor Janulaitis, CEO at consulting firm Janco Associates.
 His firm talked to 107 CIOs based in the U.S. in late May.
 “They’ve been told by senior management to put on the brakes. ”